bigmo94/drf-user-activity-tracker-mongodb/README.md

 * The search bar will search in Request Body, Response, Headers and API URL.

-Note: You don't need to migrate.
+Note: You don't need to migrate if you don't want use history api'.

 ## Set Mongodb settings
 Specify the mongodb config: